-U.K. Seeks Search Warrant On Cambridge Analytica; CEO Seen In Hidden Camera Report
+Cambridge Analytica CEO Suspended One Day After Release Of Hidden Camera Report

+"In the view of the Board, Mr. Nix's recent comments secretly recorded by Channel 4 and other allegations do not represent the values or operations of the firm," the company's board of directors said in a statement, "and his suspension reflects the seriousness with which we view this violation."

+The board said it is replacing Nix with Alexander Tayler in the interim as an independent investigation is conducted.

-The British government says it is seeking a warrant to search databases and servers belonging to Cambridge Analytica, the London-based firm accused of using data from 50 million Facebook users to influence the 2016 presidential campaign.
+The British government says it has opened an investigation of its own, seeking a warrant to search databases and servers belonging to the company.
+U.K. Information Minister Elizabeth Denham had demanded access to Cambridge Analytica's databases by Monday after reports that the company improperly mined user data from Facebook to target potential voters.

-U.K. Information Minister Elizabeth Denham had demanded access to Cambridge Analytica's databases by Monday following reports that the company improperly mined user data from Facebook to target potential voters.
-However, after the firm missed the deadline, Denham told Britain's Channel 4 "I'll be applying to the court for a warrant."
+However, after the firm missed the deadline, Denham told Britain's Channel 4: "I'll be applying to the court for a warrant."

 Cambridge Analytica says it used legal means to obtain the data and did not violate Facebook's terms of service.
 Facebook has promised "a comprehensive internal and external review."

-Denham's statement follows the latest revelation in the British media about the firm co-founded by former White House advisor Steve Bannon and heavyweight Republican donor Robert Mercer.
-The company is an offshoot of behavioral research and strategic communications company SCL Group with ties to the 2016 Trump presidential campaign.
+Denham's statement follows the latest revelation in the British media about the firm co-founded by former White House adviser Steve Bannon and heavyweight Republican donor Robert Mercer.
+The company is an offshoot of behavioral research and strategic communications company SCL Group and has ties to the 2016 Trump presidential campaign.

 Technology